-Under the Discovery Indigenous scheme, Discovery Indigenous Awards (DIA) are available to Chief Investigators who are Indigenous Australian researchers.
+Under the Discovery Indigenous scheme, the Discovery Australian Aboriginal and Torres Strait Islander Award (DAATSIA) is available to Chief Investigators who are Indigenous Australian researchers.

 The objectives of the Discovery Indigenous scheme are to:

-- support and retain established Indigenous Australian researchers in Australian higher education institutions; and
+- support and retain established Indigenous Australian researchers in Australian higher education institutions

 - expand Australia’s knowledge base and research capability.